Traffic Court is held in Room 107 of the Johnson County Courthouse at the following

 when my case is set for hearing or trial?

-or a bench warrant may be issued for your arrest or both may occur.
+and a bench warrant may be issued for your arrest.

 Q: Can I make payments on fines?

 A: The Traffic Judge must approve any payment plan and this must be done in person.

 Q: Will you grant a continuance of a trial setting?

 A: Motions for Continuance of a trial will be considered by the court before the